A Written Submission to the UN Human Rights Council by the Asian Legal Resource Centre

 A Written Submission to the 34th Regular Session of the UN Human Rights Council by the Asian Legal Resource Centre The Asian Legal Resource Centre (ALRC) wishes to draw the attention of the UN Human Rights Council (UNHRC) to the transitional justice process in Nepal.
 Please note the lack of amendments to the Transitional Justice Acts.
 Additionally, enactment of particular, necessary laws is needed.
 There is a shortage of funds and human resources to accomplish this process.

-The Asian Legal Resource Centre (ALRC) wishes to draw the attention of the UN Human Rights Council (UNHRC) to the transitional justice process in Nepal, especially given that it does not meet international standards.
+1. The Asian Legal Resource Centre (ALRC) wishes to draw the attention of the United Nations Human Rights Council (UNHRC) to the manner of judicial appointments in Nepal, which has put judicial independence into question.

 1. The Asian Legal Resource Centre (ALRC) wishes to draw the attention of the UN Human Rights Council (UNHRC) to the excessive force used by the security forces in Nepal during the anti-Constitution protests from 16 August 2015 to 5 February 2016, in which over 40 people died.